Gmfholley/sheql-test-launch/launch_to_heroku.md

 Your app should be running.

+## Steps taken prior to this launch

-1. config.ru file needs to be added to the route to let Heroku know what to run.
+1. config.ru file was added to the root to let Heroku know what to run.
-1. Change your  unless no_authentication?` block in `app.rb` to alternatively load secrets from an environmental variable.
+1. The `unless no_authentication?` block in `app.rb` was modified to alternatively load secrets from an environmental variable.

 ```
   # set up authorization